John Heartfield is known:

 From his early work as fledging painter to his embrace of Dada to the anti-fascist montages that made him a Nazi target, Heartfield’s life and work was a profile in courage.

-It was in 1916, while he was living in Berlin, that Herzfeld became appalled at the shouts of “God Punish England!” that were so common in the streets of the city.
-As a symbolic political protest against this anti-British fervor sweeping Germany, he informally changed his name from Helmut Herzfeld to John Heartfield to become, as David King describes him, “the greatest political artist and graphic designer of the twentieth century.”
+It was in 1916, while he was living in Berlin, that Herzfeld became disgusted with the shouts of “God Punish England!” that were so common in the streets of the city.
+As a protest against the anti-British fervor sweeping Germany, he informally changed his name from Helmut Herzfeld to John Heartfield to become, as David King later described him, “the greatest political artist and graphic designer of the twentieth century.”

 It was not until August 27, 1964, that his name was legally changed to John Heartfield.